J-sephB-lt-n/dbt-example/README.md

 showcase of dbt functionality with a toy dataset

+I am using a local DuckDB database.

-why use dbt? because it encourages and facilitates data warehouse and software best practices through it's design:
+Why use dbt? because it encourages and facilitates data warehouse and software best practices through it's design:

 - snapshotting (is this data lineage?)